modelab/grasshopper-primer/1-foundations/1-2/5_the-grasshopper-definition.md

 ### 1.2.5.
 THE GRASSHOPPER DEFINITION
+>Example files that accompany this section: [Download](../../appendix/A-2/gh-files/1.2.5_the grasshopper definition.gh)

 #####Grasshopper Definitions have a Program Flow that represents where to start program execution, what to do in the middle and how to know when program execution is complete.